hs282/hop-calendar/docs/SRS.md

 ## Problem Statement

-After COVID, there has been a significant increase in the use of online materials (gradescope, zoom, blackboard, piazza, slack etc.).
-However, because the instructors use these online materials based on their personal preferences, students end up having to use and check multiple websites for their class materials.
-Talking to my friends, I realized that not only myself but a lot of other students also found this process very inconvenient and our group decided to come up with a platform that lets students to access and check the class materials and assignments that are separated among numerous different platforms.
+After COVID, there has been a significant increase in the use of online materials (Gradescope, Zoom, Blackboard, Piazza, Slack, etc.).
+However, because instructors use these online materials based on their personal preferences, students end up having to use and check multiple websites for their class materials.
+While talking to my friends, I realized that a lot of other students also found this process very inconvenient, so our group decided to come up with a platform that enables students to access and check the class materials and assignments that are separated among different platforms.

 ## Potential Clients
 Current students, teaching staff & faculty member @ Hopkins